gtrogers/particleLab/README.md

 ParticleLab is a javascript framework for learning how to code by thinking creatively.
 It provides simple animation and interaction hooks for an HTML5 canvas.
 It also complains if global variables get assigned or if an error gets thrown.
-This project is currently very alpha and designed to be used in as part of a workshop, it's by no means a teach-yourself-to-code tool.
+This project is currently very alpha and is designed to be used as part of a workshop, it's by no means a teach-yourself-to-code tool.

 Set Up